fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

     * The system will resolve the defense, calculating dodge or hit, critical or fumble, damage and damage reduction.
 Everything will appear in a chat message "roll card".
     * It's up to you to manually apply the final damage (i.e., reduce your HPs on your character sheet).
   * Armor
     * Armor has both a current and a max tier.
 The current tier is shown on the *Violence* tab as a radio button.
 The current tier radio buttons won't let you choose a current tier higher than the armor's max tier.
 There is a zero tier shown, in case you want to wear useless armor.
 You're welcome?

+## Health, Status, and Resting
+  * It's up to you to keep track of death, broken-ness, infection, etc.
+  * Currently there are several different buttons for resting/re-filling various stats: short and long rest buttons next to your hit points, a "1dX per rest" link next to your omens, and a "PRE+d4 times per day" link on the *Powers* tab.
+    *  NOTE: there is an open developer TODO to improve this (e.g., via a single "rest" button and dialog).

 ## Powers
   * Any scrolls in your inventory will show up on both your sheet's *Treasures* and *Powers* tabs.